wkharold/community/tutorials/using-slurm-to-host-jupyter-notebooks/index.md

 You need to customize the <walkthrough-editor-open-file filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml">slurm-cluster.yaml</walkthrough-editor-open-file> file for your environment before you deploy your cluster.

-* Uncomment this <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="login_node_count">line</walkthrough-editor-select-regex>.
+* Uncomment the <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="login_node_count">login_node_count</walkthrough-editor-select-regex> line.
-If you want more than one login node modify the value of ```login_node_count``` accordingly.
+* If you want more than one login node, e.g., if you need to handle a large number of users, modify the value of ```login_node_count``` accordingly.
 * Add a comma separated list of the user ids authorized to use your cluster on the
 <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="default_user">default user</walkthrough-editor-select-regex>
-line
+line.
+Each entry to be just the user id, i.e., for ```alice@example.com``` the correct entry would be ```alice```.
+If you are running the tutorial from Cloud Shell the correct user id will be the full account name with the '@' and '.' characters replaced by an '_'; for ```alice@example.com``` the correct entry would be ```alice_example_com```.

 You may also want to make one or more optional changes:

 * Deploy your cluster to a different region and/or zone by modifying the values
-<walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="region.*:">here</walkthrough-editor-select-regex>
+<walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="region.*:">region</walkthrough-editor-select-regex>
-and <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="zone.*:">here</walkthrough-editor-select-regex>
+and <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="zone.*:">zone</walkthrough-editor-select-regex>
-* Use a different type of <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="compute_machine_type">compute node</walkthrough-editor-select-regex>,
+* Use a different type of <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="compute_machine_type">compute_machine_type</walkthrough-editor-select-regex>,
 e.g., if you need more cores or memory than are available in the default choice of ```n1-standard-2```
-* Use an existing <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="vpc_net">VPC network</walkthrough-editor-select-regex> and
+* Use an existing <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="vpc_net">vpc_net</walkthrough-editor-select-regex> and
-<walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="vpc_subnet">VPC subnet</walkthrough-editor-select-regex> combination.
+<walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="vpc_subnet">vpc_subnet</walkthrough-editor-select-regex> combination.
 The
-network/subnet requirements are described in the file ```slurm.jinja.scheme```
+network/subnet requirements are described in the file ```slurm.jinja.scheme```.
+If you don't specify values a new network/subnet will be created for your cluster.
-* Specify a different <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="slurm_version">version</walkthrough-editor-select-regex>
+* Specify a different <walkthrough-editor-select-regex filePath="community/tutorials/using-slurm-to-host-jupyter-notebooks/slurm-gcp/slurm-cluster.yaml" regex="slurm_version">slurm_version</walkthrough-editor-select-regex>
 of Slurm for your cluster.
-By default the latest stable version, 17.11.8 at the time of this writing, will be deployed
+By default the latest stable version, 17.11.8 at the time of this writing, will be deployed.
+If you are an experienced Slurm user and need features in a more recent release specify it here.

 3. Patch the Slurm startup-script